IncuStat™ Advanced for IncuKit XL

 - Maximum heater wattage: 300 watts (see note below if you need more power)

 NOTE: if your incubator needs more power than 300 watts, you have the option of using a heater that is always on in order to bump up the entire wattage inside the incubator.
-For example, if you think you will need about 350 watts for your incubator, you can put a 60 watt light bulb inside the incubator that is always on.
+For example, if you think you will need about 350 watts for your incubator, you can put a 60-watt light bulb inside the incubator that is always on.
 Then when the heater that you are regulating with the thermostat is on, you will have enough power in your incubator.
-Feel free to contact us if you would like further clarifications about this option.
+Feel free to contact us if you would like further clarification about this option.